Skip to main content

 Go to Components > JCE Editor (PRO) > Editor Profiles and choose the appropriate profile assigned to the user group, often Default.

-At the top, go to the "Plugin Parameters" tab and then on the left side to "Media Support" and make sure the elements you want to use are set to "Yes."
+At the top, go to the "Plugin Parameters" tab and then on the left to "Media Support" and check that the elements you want to use are set to "Yes".

 Tekstfilters JCE